emarsden/pg-el/README.md

   particular the official client library libpq) use OpenSSL for TLS support, whereas Emacs uses GnuTLS, and you may encounter incompatibilities.

-The following PostgreSQL-compatible databases have been tested:
+The following PostgreSQL-compatible databases or extensions have been tested:

 - [Neon](https://neon.tech/) “serverless PostgreSQL” works perfectly.
 This is a commercially hosted service using a new storage engine for PostgreSQL, that they make available under the Apache